Sleep Disorder Effects

 Myth Buster: “Older Adults Need Less Sleep”

-A: They include fatigue, irritability, memory loss, and increased risk for chronic conditions like diabetes and heart disease.
+- Common effects include fatigue, mood swings, memory lapses, and a higher risk for chronic conditions like heart disease.